Skip to Content

 Clean the Subfloor.
 Remove any dampness or debris on the subflooring.

 Cover any Cracks.
 Tape off all cracks and holes so the self-leveler does not leak through.
-Small gaps can lead to leaks so make sure that no cracks are left uncovered.
+Small gaps can lead to leaks, so ensure no cracks are left uncovered.
 A penetrating sealer like a water-based polyurethane is effective in sealing cracks.

 Assemble and Install the Drain.
 Install the drain assembly according to the manufacturer’s instructions.